givingwu/vue-virtualized-table/README.md

 4. Support **customize depth**

 ## Usage
-[CodeSandBox demo](https://codesandbox.io/s/vue-resize-observer-vzk4g) or run this project example in Terminal with npm:
+Look the [Demo](https://givingwu.github.io/vue-virtualized-table) or run this project example in Terminal with npm:

 ```bash
 npm install